Ma guitare

-"Ma guitare" is a song by French singer Johnny Hallyday from the 1963 film D'où viens-tu Johnny?
+"Ma guitare" ("My guitar") is a song by French singer Johnny Hallyday from the 1963 film D'où viens-tu Johnny?
 It was also released on a double A-side single (with the song "À plein coeur" from the same movie on the other side).

 Composition and writing

-The song was written by Johnny Hallyday, Jil & Jan, and Eddie Vartan.
+The song was written by Johnny Hallyday, Jil & Jan, and Eddie Vartan (Hallyday's future brother-in-law).

 Commercial performance

 In France the single (listed as "Ma guitare") spent four weeks at no. 1 on the singles sales chart (in October–November 1963).

 In Wallonia (French-speaking Belgium) the single charted as a double A-side and also reached number one.